 “Protected Class Discrimination”: In general, it is illegal under CA state and/or federal law to fail to hire someone, terminate someone’s employment or take any other “adverse employment action” (such as demotions, reductions in pay, and changing job duties) against an employee based upon their belonging to a protected classification of individuals.
 These “protected classes” include the following:

 “Protected Activity Retaliation”: As a general principle, employers are not allowed to fire an employee, demote a worker, reduce an employee’s pay or take other negative actions against persons in their employ for engaging in protected activities to enforce their legal rights.
 Our Los Angeles employment lawyers can help you hold your employer accountable for violating your rights in this area.
 Examples include the following:

 In addition, there are numerous other potential claims that an employee may have based upon contract terms of employment, specific state statutes (such as “Wage and Hour Orders”), and general tort law principles including Intentional or Negligent Infliction of Emotional Distress.The Need for Quality Legal Advice and Representation for Employment Law Issues:

 Because the above summary is not a complete or exhaustive list of potential claims and legal remedies and because there are complexities to the employment laws of the State of California, it is imperative to seek out quality legal advice.
 If you have been terminated from your job, suffered discrimination in the workplace, been paid unfairly, or have been retaliated against for exercising your legal rights, Steven M. Sweat, APC is here to help!
-Our team of attorneys has decades of experience representing employees who have been treated illegally by their employers.
+Our team of Los Angeles employment attorneys has decades of experience representing employees who have been treated illegally by their employers.